United States Army Provost Marshal General: World War I

 Enoch Crowder was appointed provost marshal general in July 1917 with the Provost Marshal General's Office focusing on enforcing the Selective Service System.
 In World War I, over 24,000,000 men filled out P.M.G.O.
 Form 1 Registration Cards for the military draft.
-During the American Expeditionary Force provost marshal generals oversaw military police, prisoner of war, criminal investigation, and circulation in Europe.
+During the American Expeditionary Force, provost marshal generals oversaw military police, prisoner of war, criminal investigation, and circulation in Europe.
 Among the European marshals were Hanson E. Ely, William H. Allaire, John C. Groome III, and Harry Hill Bandholtz.
-The European component was dissolved in 1919 and the provost marshal general remained an advisor to the War Department until 1927.
+The European component was dissolved in 1919, and the provost marshal general remained an advisor to the War Department until 1927.

 World War II

 The Basic Field Manual in 1937 outlined the position when it was reactivated.
 Allen W. Gullion was appointed in 1941.
-Its duties initially were to control enemy aliens but were later expanded to do security clearance investigations and Military Police.
-After 1943 it was responsible for prisoner-of-war camps in the United States as well as Japanese-American relocation camps.
-Toward the end of the war it began investigating crimes and apprehending deserters and would handle the War Crimes Division of the Judge Advocate General's Office.
+Its duties initially were to control enemy aliens but were later expanded to security clearance investigations and Military Police.
+After 1943. it was responsible for prisoner-of-war camps in the United States as well as Japanese-American relocation camps.
+Toward the end of the war it began investigating crimes, apprehending deserters, and handling the War Crimes Division of the Judge Advocate General's Office.